MicrosoftDocs/VBA-Docs/api/PowerPoint.Hyperlink.EmailSubject.md

 ## Remarks

-This property is commonly used with e-mail hyperlinks.
-The value of this property takes precedence over any e-mail subject specified in the  **[Address](PowerPoint.Hyperlink.Address.md)** property of the same **Hyperlink** object.
+This property is commonly used with email hyperlinks.
+The value of this property takes precedence over any email subject specified in the  **[Address](PowerPoint.Hyperlink.Address.md)** property of the same **Hyperlink** object.

 ## Example

-This example sets the e-mail subject line of the first hyperlink on slide one in the active presentation.
+This example sets the email subject line of the first hyperlink on slide one in the active presentation.

 ```vb